Gateway configuration

 |---|

-In production, keep bind: "loopback" and use a reverse proxy (nginx, Caddy, Tailscale) for external access rather than using "lan" directly.
+In production, keep bind: "loopback" and use a reverse proxy or Tailscale for external access.
+After startup, verify the listening address:

 Recommended configurations